rebekahshaw92/huddle-landing-page-with-curved-sections/README.md

 ### Continued Development

-I would like to continued working both with Bootstrap 5.
+I would like to continued working with Bootstrap 5.

 ### Userful Resources